-Russian military messages may have one of the following urgency levels, in order from the most to least urgent:
+Russian military messages may have one of the following urgency levels, in order from the most to least urgent.
+The messages with more urgent levels are transmitted first.

 These messages utilize the following generic format: